claudiobailon/city-explorer/README.md

 Number and name of feature: 1.
 Movies
 Estimate of time needed to complete: 45 minutes
 Start time: 2:55
-Finish time:
+Finish time: 4:00
-Actual time needed to complete:
+Actual time needed to complete: 1 hour 5 minutes

 Number and name of feature: 2.
 Yelp
-Estimate of time needed to complete:  1 hour 30 minutes Start time:
+Estimate of time needed to complete:  1 hour 30 minutes Start time: 4:15
 Finish time:
 Actual time needed to complete: